powsybl/powsybl.github.io/docs/iidm/model/battery.md

 ## Active power control

-This extension is used for both batteries and generators, see [generators](generator.md).
+This extension is used for both batteries and generators, see [more on generators' documentation page](generator.md#active-power-control).